edmundojr/edmundojr.github.io/src/pages/blog/reading-tip/index.md

 >
 > <footer>— Bret Victor, <a href="http://worrydream.com/Links2013/">Links 2013</a></footer>

-Found this on his [2013 links page](http://worrydream.com/Links2013/), you'll find additional reading tips and a fair amount of book recommendations and links about <q>powerful seeing, and powerful representations for scientific thinking</q>.
+Found this on his [2013 links page](http://worrydream.com/Links2013/), where you can also find additional reading tips, great book recommendations, and links about <q>powerful seeing, and powerful representations for scientific thinking</q>, as he puts it.